Bicycle commuter Vern Nosal wasn’t letting last week’s ice and cold keep him down.

 While only about 4 percent of residents in Seattle commute by bicycle, they account for nearly 1.5 million trips a year, and those trips reduce the number of vehicles on city streets, Miller said.

-In Spokane, the number of bicycle commuters is about 0.8 percent of total commuters.
+In Spokane, bicycles represent about 0.8 percent of all commuters.

-Councilwoman Nancy McLaughlin asked whether spending money on bicycle routes is cost-effective considering the relatively small numbers of riders.
+Councilwoman Nancy McLaughlin asked whether spending money on bicycle routes is cost-effective considering the relatively small number of riders.

-Miller said the potential for encouraging bicycle commuting can’t be reached without improving routes and making bicycling safer.
+Miller said the potential for encouraging bicycle commuting can’t be reached without improving routes and safety.
 “You’ve got to take away barriers first,” he said.
 “It’s fitness and transportation.
 People do like to ride a bike.”

 Bicycle Advisory Board Chairman Bob Lutz said the city of Spokane may be able to compete for federal transportation money that could be targeted for enhancing bicycle routes starting in 2010.

-Government officials and bicycle enthusiasts are working on a campaign to have Spokane chosen as one of 40 communities where federal funds would be used to build and expand bicycle routes to showcase the potential of bicycle transportation.
+Government officials and bicycle enthusiasts are working on a campaign to have Spokane chosen as one of 40 communities where federal funds would be used to build and expand bicycle routes.

 New bicycle boulevards on residential streets could create safer commuting routes for bicyclists.
 Designated bike and shared auto/bike lanes would be marked around the city.